Algebraic cycles on Gushel-Mukai varieties: Integral Chow groups of GM varieties

-\emph{Gushel--Mukai fivefolds}
+\subsection{Gushel--Mukai fivefolds.}

-The integral Chow groups of GM fivefolds were recently computed in the thesis of Lin Zhou~\cite{ZhouLin}, following the strategy of Fu--Tian \cite{FuTian-CubicFivefold}.
-Analogous results with $\QQ$-coefficients had been obtained by Laterveer~\cite{Laterveer-GM5}.
+The integral Chow groups of GM fivefolds were recently computed in the thesis of Zhou~\cite{ZhouLin}, following the strategy of Fu--Tian in \cite{FuTian-CubicFivefold}.
+Analogous results with $\QQ$-coefficients had been obtained by Laterveer; see~\cite{Laterveer-GM5}.

-\begin{theorem}[Zhou] Let $X$ be a complex GM fivefold and let $J = J^5(X)$ be the intermediate Jacobian. \begin{enumerate} \item The cycle class maps induce isomorphisms
+\begin{theorem}[Zhou] Let $X$ be a complex GM fivefold, and let $J = J^5(X)$ be the intermediate Jacobian. \begin{enumerate} \item The cycle class maps induce isomorphisms